Algodan

 RLCSA - Run-Length Compressed Suffix Array

 The RLCSA is a compressed suffix array implementation that has been optimized for highly repetitive text collections.
 Examples of such collections include version control data and individual genomes.
-This implementation can also be used to construct the Burrows-Wheeler transform of a collection of texts space-efficiently.
+This implementation has also been used as a testbed for various techniques related to compressed suffix arrays, such as space-efficient construction of the Burrows-Wheeler transform for large collections of texts.

 Sinuhe - Statistical Machine Translation tool